OctaForge/libcubescript/README.md

 If OctaSTD can work on your system, so can libcubescript.

 The supplied Makefile builds a static library on Unix-like OSes.
 Link this library together with your application and everything should just work.
+It also builds the REPL.

+The project also bundles the linenoise line editing library which has been modified to compile cleanly as C++ (with the same flags as libcubescript).
+It's used strictly for the REPL only (you don't need it to build libcubescript itself).

 See COPYING.md for licensing information.